 November 5th.
 I redid the mixer, adding a tempering valve with internal checks so there’s no cross flow from cold to hot and vice versa.
 Also adapted the swivel spigots and print washer hoses from my old setup to fit the new quick-releases at each supply valve.

 ‘Anti-Sweat’ valve- actually these are intended for toilets, to add a little hot water to keep the toilet tank from sweating.
 It has 1/2″ nominal compression fittings (5/8″ OD), which is makes it easier to take apart if needed.
 There’s an adjustment screw on the hot side to dial in the temperature, from closed to fully open.
 I’ll add a thumb wheel to the screw to make it easier to adjust.
-This valve is perfect for tempering, and only about $20.
+This valve isn’t perfect for tempering, but it’s only about $20.
 I liked the compression fittings on the anti-sweat valve so much I replaced all the CPVC MIP fittings at the gate valves fittings with them, allowing brass-to-brass thread connections.
 The CPVC threads are treacherous- too loose they leak, too tight they deform and leak.
 Hard to find the sweet spot, regardless of the sealant used.
 The compression fittings are nice because they can be tightened when installed without turning the entire valve body, so if I need to swap out valves down the road it will be much easier.

 Securing the whole thing took some head-scratching due to the distance of the plumbing from the backsplash.
 I made a few standoffs out of aluminum and attached them to a 1/4″ aluminum plate, painted them black, and modified a burly stainless steel drawer pull to hold the tempering valve securely to the plate.